lingwh1995/books/general/designpattern/designpattern-java/designpattern-java.md

 public class Runtime {
     private static Runtime currentRuntime = new Runtime();

-    /**
-     * Returns the runtime object associated with the current Java application.
-     * Most of the methods of class <code>Runtime</code> are instance
-     * methods and must be invoked with respect to the current runtime object.
-     *
-     * @return  the <code>Runtime</code> object associated with the current
-     *          Java application.
-     */
     public static Runtime getRuntime() {
         return currentRuntime;
     }

-    /** Don't let anyone else instantiate this class */ private Runtime() {}
+    private Runtime() {}
 }
 ```